 Fight or Flight?

-Alerts inform people of the possibility of an event – it’s up to the individual to make their own decisions; but ignoring an alert is not a valid response: the choice, and the responsibility is on the individual and the frustration factor of frequent false or near misses can take its toll on ones faith in the alerts; but there is an entire field of wrecked boats in Fort Lauderdale who’s owners who did little or nothing to protect their boats or even properly tie them down.
+Alerts inform people of the possibility of an event and it’s up to the individual to make their own decisions; but ignoring an alert is not a valid response: the choice, and the responsibility is on the individual and the frustration factor of frequent false or near misses that can take its toll on one’s faith in the alerts; but there is an entire field of wrecked boats in Fort Lauderdale who’s owners who did little or nothing to protect their boats or even properly tie them down.
 And then there was “Floyd”, a “super storm” headed for the USA that turned away at the last minute.

-The point is, even minor storms can make a lot of damage, and It doesn’t much matter what the wind is if your boat is exposed or not properly prepared and protected.
+The point is, even minor storms can inflict a lot of damage, and It doesn’t much matter what the wind is if your boat is exposed or not properly prepared and protected.
 A lot of boat owners assume that a category one storm is “no big deal”!
-But a field full of broken boats is a big deal!
+But a field full of broken boats is a big deal.
 It’s a lot of work and effort getting prepared, and complacency happens because people cut corners.
 Water as no “corners” but it has a lot of power.
 We can use that power for our benefit as long as we can understand and control it.